Tprrt's Blog

 Welcome,

-After closing my last blog since seventeen years, in order to share my knowledges and my little experiments about embedded open source.
-You would have understood it, this blog will mainly speak about embedded Linux operating system, but also about open firmware and rtos, as well as related topics like virtualization, security, etc.
+After closing my last blog seventeen years ago, in order to share my knowledge and my little experiments about embedded open source.
+As you might have guessed, this blog will mainly focus on embedded Linux operating systems, but also about open firmware and rtos, as well as related topics like virtualization, security, etc.

 I hope you will like the articles of this blog, enjoy the reading.